 Risk Appetite vs Risk Tolerance vs Risk Threshold

-Risk Appetite vs Risk Tolerance vs Risk Threshold is one of the most popular articles in projectcubicle.com.
-Risk Appetite, Risk Tolerance and Risk Threshold are different kinds of risk levels and they refer to different concepts within the project risk management.
+Risk Appetite vs Risk Tolerance vs Risk Threshold is one of the most popular articles on projectcubicle.com.
+Risk Appetite is a tendency towards risks, Risk Tolerance is an acceptable variance, and Risk Threshold is a quantified limit beyond which you will not accept the risk.
 These terms are mentioned in the project risk management plan as the factors that determine the risk attitude.
-Although they both reflect the organizations or stakeholder attitude towards risk, they are different concepts.
-In this article, we will discuss Risk Appetite, Risk Tolerance and Risk Threshold terms and their differences with the help of examples.
+Although they both reflect the organization’s or stakeholder’s attitude towards risk, they refer to different concepts.
+In this article, we will give the definition of Risk Appetite, Risk Tolerance, and Risk Threshold terms and discuss their differences by using examples.

 Definition of Risk

-Risk is an unforeseen event or condition that has positive or negative impacts on the project’s objectives in case of its occurrence.
-It may affect one or more than one project’s scope, schedule, cost, and quality.
+A risk can be defined as an unforeseen event or condition that has positive or negative impacts on the project’s objectives in case of its occurrence.
+It may affect one or more than one of the following elements; the project’s scope, schedule, cost, and quality.

 According to this definition, risk can be an opportunity or a threat to your project’s success.
-Risk management seeks to increase the probability and impact of positive risks and decrease the probability and impact of negative risks.
+Thus, risk management seeks to increase the probability and impact of positive risks and decrease the probability and impact of negative risks.

 The strategy to manage risks changes depending on the circumstances and the behavior of the organization towards risks.

-In some cases, organizations accept the risks and sometimes avoid.
+In some cases, organizations accept the risks and sometimes avoid them.
 This depends on the risk attitude of the organization.

-According to PMBOK® Guide Risk Appetite is the degree of uncertainty an organization or individual is willing to accept on in anticipation of a reward.
+According to the PMBOK® Guide, Risk Appetite is the degree of uncertainty an organization or individual is willing to accept in anticipation of a reward.
 In other words, Risk Appetite is the amount of risk that an organization is prepared to pursue.

-Organizations take risks in order to meet their strategic objectives.
-Risk Appetite is the amount of risk that an organization is willing to take risks in order to innovate in pursuit of objectives.
+Organizations take risks in order to grow and meet their strategic objectives.
+Risk Appetite is the amount of risk that an organization is willing to take in order to innovate in pursuit of its objectives.

 Some organizations are willing to take high risks, therefore, their Risk Appetite is high.
 Others are willing to take low risks, therefore, their Risk Appetite is low.